machinateur/twig-block-validator/README.md

  Let this tool help you with those twig blocks and validate if they're still up to date with their parent's content.

 It also provides a way to automatically add and update the block version comment on your templates.
+ Existing blocks and their comments may also be inspected without running any validation or pattern matching.

 > This project is still an early version!
 >